Coming-out musical 'Fun Home' gets rousing welcome on Broadway

-NEW YORK Broadway welcomed its first lesbian lead character in the musical "Fun Home" with open arms and glowing reviews, praising the groundbreaking show for its originality and sensitivity.
+NEW YORK, April 20 Broadway welcomed its first lesbian lead character in the musical "Fun Home" with open arms and glowing reviews, praising the groundbreaking show for its originality and sensitivity.

 The musical, which opened at the Circle in the Square Theatre on Sunday night, was a finalist for the 2014 Pulitzer Prize for drama and enjoyed a sold-out, extended run Off Broadway.